 Dividend Yield: 3.66%

 Prologis (NYSE:PLD) is the stock you want if you’re a true believer in the world of eCcommerce.
 It’s the largest industrial real estate company in the world.

 It has facilities all around the world.
 And by its $56 billion market cap, you can be sure it’s a major player in this sector.

 What’s more, now that the U.S. and China have sheathed their trade war swords for the moment, it allows the global economy some breathing space, not only on the retail level but also on the global business side as well.

-While 2020 may not be a massive year like 2019 was for U.S. stocks, the global market should fare better than it did last year.
-And PLD will benefit from that.
+While 2020 won’t be a massive year like 2019 was for U.S. stocks, the global market should recover nicely, and PLD will benefit from that.

 Duke Realty (DRE)